Querylight TS Demo

 • embeddings increase build time

-• embeddings also increase the size of generated demo data
+• sparse vectors and embeddings also increase the size of generated demo data

 • semantic retrieval is approximate and should still be evaluated against real questions